 Even though the IVC filter lawsuits seem to be inactive at present, some individual claims are still under the perusal of the courts.
 The occasional winning by a few plaintiffs makes the others who are waiting to pin their hopes on their IVC filter lawsuit attorneys.
 Like you all, we are also waiting eagerly to know the turning point expected by all of you.

-Never lose heart, there is still a bright ray of hope to win the reparation you deserve.
+Never lose heart; there is still a bright ray of hope to win the reparation you deserve.
+Stay tuned with us to know the IVC filter lawsuit update 2023 and the IVC filter settlement payout amounts 2022 and 2023.